René Gainville

 René Gainville (Budapest, 2 December 1931– Paris, 5 August 2014) was a Hungarian-born French screenwriter and film director, film producer and actor.

 Biography

-René Gainville was born René Jacques Froc de Géninville on 2 December 1931 in Budapest, Hungary.
-Graduated from Budapest High School.

-After World War II, he moved with his family to Paris, where he began his film career after graduating as a film director.
+Gainville was born René Jacques Froc de Géninville on 2 December 1931 in Budapest, Hungary..After World War II he moved with his family to Paris where he began his film career.

-His wife was the actress Edith Vignaud, under the stage name of Anne Vernon.
+He married the actress Edith Vignaud, whose stage name was Anne Vernon, and they had a daughter.

-They had a daughter, Catherine de Geninville.

 He died on 5 August 2014 in Paris.